List of DC Universe locations: Myrra

 Myrra is a realm of sword and sorcery.
 Former home of Nightmaster.

 Oblivion Bar

 The Oblivion Bar is an extra-dimensional bar that only magically talented persons can access.
 Headquarters of the Shadowpact.

 Omega Realm

 The Omega Realm is an extra-dimensional realm from which Darkseid accesses the Omega Effect.

 Paradise Dimension

 The Paradise Dimension is a dimension where Superboy-Prime gains his powers.

 Pax Dimension

 The Pax Dimension is a dimension where the Bloodline Parasites come from.

-Phantom Zone

-The Phantom Zone is a prison realm created by the Kryptonians to send Kryptonian criminals.

 Pocket Universe

+Earth-23, colloquially named the Pocket Universe, was created by the Time Trapper to trap the Legion of Super-Heroes after the Superman of Earth-One was folded into New Earth.

+Pocket Universe in other media

-The unnamed pocket universe was created by the Time Trapper.
+The Pocket Universe appears in Superman.
+This version was created by Lex Luthor using a megacollider.

 Purgatory

 Purgatory is an afterlife location where souls atone for their crimes.

 Pytharia

 Pytharia is an Earth-like realm resembling prehistoric history.

 Qward

 Qward is an antimatter universe and counterpart to Oa that was created by Krona alongside the multiverse.
 It is home to the Anti-Monitor, one incarnation of the Crime Syndicate of America, and the Weaponers of Qward, the last of whom created the yellow power rings.